theatre-js/theatre-docs/docs/in-depth/README.md

 ### Exporting

 Learn how to export/import projects, and save them to a repository.
-Currently explained in the [video tutorial](https://youtu.be/icR9EIS1q34?t=1383).
+Currently the state of your project is stored in the localStorage key "theatre-0.4.persistent" which you can access programatically with `localStorage.getItem("theatre-0.4.persistent")`.
+Also explained in the [video tutorial](https://youtu.be/icR9EIS1q34?t=1383).

 ### Project state